The Tongue Tracing the Hand Tracing the Earth, a dinner performance by the ArtsLink International Fellow Mirna Bamieh, Palestine, in NYC, 2021

 Dushanbe

 Shuhrat Saidov is a human rights defender, photographer, curator, with a background in legal education.
-Working in the fields of Public Health and Human Rights, Shuhrat engages in the advocacy and promotion of human rights across Tajikistan.
-As an artist, he develops socially conscious photography projects.
-His curatorial work takes place in art schools, in collaboration with artists and activists working toward advancing human rights, gender equality, tolerance, feminism, and gender diversity through exhibitions making.
+Working in the fields of Public Health and Human Rights, Shuhrat engages in the advocacy and promotion of human rights across Tajikistan through his socially-conscious projects.
+His Under the Cover photo project reflects on the queer experiences in Tajikistan where the LGBTQ people face homophobia and transphobia, discrimination and stigmatization both in society at large and within the Muslim community.
+Shuhrat’s curatorial work takes place in art schools, in collaboration with artists and activists working toward advancing human rights, gender equality, tolerance, feminism, and gender diversity.

 Website